mongodb/docs/source/release-notes/release-advisories/advisories-v5.0.rst

 - Maintains support for managing MongoDB deployments that run on Windows 2016, 2019, 2020.

-- Removes support for managing MongoDB deployments that run on |rhel|
+- Removes support for managing MongoDB deployments with the MongoDB Agent that runs on Ubuntu 16.x on the PowerPC (``ppc64le``) architecture.

-  7.x on the ppc64le architecture
+To learn more about supported platforms for running |onprem| on, see :ref:`Ops Manager Software Requirements <software-requirements>`.

 Rapid Release Versions
 ~~~~~~~~~~~~~~~~~~~~~~